VarunPius/WeatherAnalysis/README.md

     ```
 - Go to the following location in your API client (or browser) to check if FastAPI/Uvicorn Gateway is up
     You should see `{"Hello":"World"}` as output
-- Go to the following location to start pulling data from OpenWeather: http://localhost:8001/getdata
+- Go to the following location to start pulling data from OpenWeather: http://localhost:8001/getdata.
+    This takes some time as data is being extracted for each city for each day each API call (so total of 50 calls).
+At the end, you should see the status as `{"Status":"Data Obtained"}`
 - Go to the following location to get the results: http://localhost:8001/getresults

 # Considerations: